 My Vital Synth sound design steps to create an organ including tips for additional voicings, achieving a Leslie effect and use of advanced macros to emphasise different drawbars.
+Keep on reading and then for further discussion read a new article on Organ Sound design here or buy the Vital Organ Preset pack here

 Each Drawbar position has a different pitch and I had to choose which positions / tactics to go for in my design blueprint since there are not 9 oscillators available.
 I needed to consider how to potentially double up sounds to get the sound I wanted and I drew my inspiration form the legendary Yamaha CS1x Bluebook – Advanced User Guide which was the first keyboard I ever owned.
 There are a number of ways to create the organ sound I used a combination of additive synthesis and frequency modulation.